functorz-tech/momen_doc/account-community/my-wallet.md

 #### **Credits**

-* **Viewing**: Access "My Wallet" and the "credit" is in in the top left corner of your wallet.
+* **Viewing**: Access "My Wallet" and the "credit" is in the top left corner of your wallet.

 <figure><img src="../.gitbook/assets/20241101-121004.jpeg" alt=""><figcaption></figcaption></figure>